cloudfoundry/docs-deploying-cf/vcloud/deploy_cf.html.md

     </pre>

     If `curl` succeeds, it should return the JSON-formatted information.
-	If `curl` does not succeeds, check your networking and make sure your domain has an NS record for your subdomain.
+	If `curl` does not succeed, check your networking and make sure your domain has an NS record for your subdomain.

 1. You should be able to target your Cloud Foundry installation with the [cf Command Line Interface (CLI)](/devguide/installcf/index.html) and log in as an administrator.

-    The user name, `admin` and the password, `fakepassword`, are specified in the deployment manifest under **uaa:scim:users**.
+    The user name, `admin`, and the password, `fakepassword`, are specified in the deployment manifest under **uaa:scim:users**.

     For more information about managing organizations, spaces, users, and